jannes-upb/INTERACT-2025_Investigating-the-Potential-of-Immersive-Pain-in-Virtual-Reality-Gaming/README.md

 Both the questionnaires and the results have been **automatically translated**, which may have introduced some translation inaccuracies.

 ### Anonymity Considerations
-To maintain anonymity and confidentiality, the original files have been excluded to prevent disclosure of the country of origin.
+The original files have been excluded to prevent disclosure of the country of origin of the authors.